mehdihadeli/awesome-software-architecture/docs/architectural-patterns/cqrs.md

 - [dimatrubca/book-exchange-app](https://github.com/dimatrubca/book-exchange-app) - BookExchangeApp is a fully functioning application that allows users to exchange books, earn and buy points, and receive recomendations based on the rated books
 - [devmentors/PackIT](https://github.com/devmentors/PackIT) - PackIT is simple "packing list app" built on top of clean architecture and CQRS.
 - [Grauenwolf/PackIT](https://github.com/Grauenwolf/PackIT)
+- [DijanaPenic/DDD-VShop](https://github.com/DijanaPenic/DDD-VShop) - VShop is a sample .NET 6 application built as Modular Monolith with Domain-Driven Design (DDD) approach.
+Each module is an independent vertical slice with its custom architecture.